Cealor/robin-script-testing/README.md

 # Changelog
+    1.4: Merge /vartan/robin-grow with /gardner/robin
+         Changes pending

+    1.3: Filters out messages that users keep repeating 1.2: Filters out bots which start with '['
+    1.1: Gets actual counts from reddit backend
+    0.9: Will now only send the message one time, won't resend the message on refresh!
+    0.8: fixed time bug, will rejoin on a failed chatroom 0.7: Now shows useful information at the top of the page as well.
+    0.5: Automatic reload on no activity
+    0.4: 10:26AM, Is now smart enough to detect if you've already voted for grow and won't spam the vote.
+    0.3: Also informs the page about the script

     0.2: Using grow command instead of clicking stuff.
 Sends command when page is loaded, and also every minute just in case.

-    0.3: Also informs the page about the script
-    0.4: 10:26AM, Is now smart enough to detect if you've already voted for grow and won't spam the vote.
-    0.5: Automatic reload on no activity
-    0.7: Now shows useful information at the top of the page as well.
-    0.8: fixed time bug, will rejoin on a failed chatroom 0.9: Will now only send the message one time, won't resend the message on refresh!
-    1.0: Better UI
-    1.1: Gets actual counts from reddit backend
-    1.2: Filters out bots which start with '['
-    1.3: Filters out messages that users keep repeating

-    1.4: Merge /vartan/robin-grow with /gardner/robin
-         Changes pending

 Screenshot of information above "Grow" button